SecretVault-elixir/secret_vault/guides/tutorials/usage.md

 ### Release

 There is no special behaviour for releases.
 Just `mix release` and use.
-Do not forget to add `mix scr.audit` task in your `CI` to enforce quality of passwords.
+Don't forget to add `mix scr.audit` task in your `CI` to enforce quality of passwords.